srniraula/xorvault/detail.md

 *   **Too large (e.g., 1GB):** Moving chunks becomes slow; retry on failure is painful (re-uploading 1GB vs 1MB).
 *   **1MB - 64MB** is the industry standard (GFS uses 64MB).
 We chose 1MB to make testing easy on local machines.

+---

+## 6. Future Scope & Innovation (The "What's New?"
+Section)

+**Q12: What is new in this project vs existing systems (HDFS, GFS)?**
+**A:**
+1.  **Parity Implementation**: Most student versions of GFS implement straightforward **replication** (3 copies).
+We challenged ourselves to implement **RAID-5 (XOR Parity)**, which is mathematically more complex but storage-efficient.
+2.  **Client-Side Parity**: Traditional GFS often does replication centrally.
+We moved the XOR logic to the **Client**.
+This is an architectural innovation that distributes the CPU load to the edge, making the central cluster more performant.
+3.  **Odd-Chunk Handling**: Standard RAID maps cleanly to hardware Disks.
+Mapping logical file chunks to RAID stripes with variable file sizes (odd chunks) required custom algorithmic work (padding logic) that standard libraries don't solve for you.

+**Q13: How is it different from existing world systems?**
+**A:**
+*   **HDFS**: Uses Replication by default (300% storage overhead).
+Only recently added Erasure Coding (similar to our system) in HDFS 3.0 as an advanced feature.
+We built our entire system *core* around this advanced feature.
+*   **Google Drive/Dropbox**: These use massive object stores (S3-like).
+Our system is a **Block Store** pattern, giving us lower-level control over data placement and recovery.

+**Q14: What would you implement next?
+(Future Work)** **A:**
+1.  **RAID-6 (Double Parity)**: To tolerate 2 simultaneous server failures (using Reed-Solomon codes instead of XOR).
+2.  **Data Deduplication**: Hash chunks before uploading.
+If a chunk with same hash exists (e.g., duplicate email attachments), just point to existing chunk.
+Drastically saves space.
+3.  **Geo-Replication**: extend the system so that Chunk Server 1 is in US, Chunk Server 2 in EU.
+This would require handling high-latency networks, which would require upgrading our Pipeline code.
+4.  **Master High Availability**: Use **Raft Consensus Algorithm** to have 3 Master servers, so if one Master fails, another takes over automatically (removing the Single Point of Failure).

+**Q15: Why are you doing this if GFS already exists?**
+**A:** To solve the **Storage Efficiency vs Complexity** trade-off differently.
+GFS prioritizes simplicity (replication).
+We prioritized storage cost (Erasure Coding).
+In a resource-constrained environment (like a small startup or university cluster), buying 1.5TB of disk is cheaper than 3TB.
+Our architecture proves that we can get enterprise-grade reliability on cheaper hardware constraints.